dineshreddynaredla/react-book-repo/patterns/hooks.md

  }
 });
 ```
-Above we see that inside of our `useEffect` function we perform our side effect as usual but we can also set things up.
+Above we see that inside of our `useEffect()` function we perform our side effect as usual, but we can also set things up.
 We also see that we return a function.
 Said function will be invoked the last thing that happens.

 What we have here is _set up_ and _tear down_.
 So how can we use this to our advantage?
-Let's look at a bit contrived example first so we get the idea:
+Let's look at a bit of a contrived example so we get the idea:

 ```
 useEffect(() => {